DustinChristians/template-react-redux-ui/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
 The page will hot-reload if you make edits.

+#### `npm run start:dev`

+Automatically runs the app in development mode and starts a mock JSON API server in parallel for testing API calls locally.
+Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
+The page will hot-reload if you make edits.
+Open [http://localhost:3001](http://localhost:3001) to view raw data from the JSON server.

 #### `npm run build`

 Builds the app for production to the `build` folder.